IYake/EECS-738-Project-2/README.md

 To run this project, run `python main.py`.
 This command will prompt the user choose to either 1) generate n new words of text or 2) predict the next n words of text following the user's input.

+# Limitations
+- The model was not trained using numpy matrices so it's very slow.
+- Training on hidden states over 75 or greater causes underflow errors because the probabilities in the transition matrix become too small.
+- There is semblance of probabilistic understanding in the order of words that are generated but usually nothing coherent comes out.

 # References
 https://en.m.wikipedia.org/wiki/Baum%E2%80%93Welch_algorithm